Middle School Academics

 The purpose of the SMA Middle School multi-grade CAT program is multi-faceted.
 One goal is to provide opportunities for students to meet regularly with and develop knowledge of students in other grade-levels.
 CAT also provides an ongoing opportunity to build and strengthen the SMA Middle School community through service to others, discussions and team-building activities.
 Mindfulness and leadership are explored and practiced to strengthen students’ confidence and capacity in the face of challenge and decision-making.

-Students are assigned to the same CAT teacher for all three years in Middle School.
-Exceptions may occur when new teachers join the community.
+Students are assigned to a new CAT teacher each year in Middle School.
 The average ratio of teacher to advisees is 1:12.
 CAT meets two to three times each week for approximately 20 minutes.

 Middle School students, with the help of committed teachers, serve the community outside of St. Mary’s Academy in on-going projects where relationships are developed with those whom are served.
 Community Action Teams leave school during the middle of the school day to help young children learn to read and to visit and entertain the elderly in area retirement communities.
 Also, through the CATeams, food is prepared for the homeless.
 Sometimes, individual CATeams implement service projects of their own design.